deepakajaylinux/kevellphara/docs/source/cleopatra.rst

 after completion of git and php5 installation, let's see how to install the Cleopatra in your machine.

-For Mac, Linux or Unix:
+For Mac, Linux or Unix
 -----------------------
 It is simple by using the coding.::

         git clone https://github.com/PharaohTools/cleopatra.git && sudo php cleopatra/install-silent

-For Windows:
+For Windows
 ------------
 It is simple, get the terminal open via the option "Run as Administrator", and then apply the following coding,